TXWISSRX/Smart_Traffic_NRW/README.md

 - **React**: A JavaScript library used for building user interfaces, providing a user-friendly interface for system configuration and monitoring.

 - **OpenCV**: An open-source computer vision library used for image processing, allowing for traffic analysis and vehicle detection.
+### Hardware

+- **ESP32**: A powerful microcontroller board with built-in Wi-Fi and Bluetooth capabilities, used for controlling the traffic signal lights and communicating with other components of the system.

+- **Raspberry Pi 4**: A single-board computer used for running the software components of the Traffic Signal Optimization System, including the object detection algorithm, database communication, and user interface.

+- **LEDs**: Light-emitting diodes are used as the actual traffic signal lights.
+They are connected to the ESP32 board and controlled based on the system's optimization algorithms and traffic conditions.
 ## Installation
 ### Prerequisites
 - Python 3.x